uelichueli/swiyu-admin-ch.github.io/_cookbooks/vc-visual-presentation.md

 Keep metadata concise and relevant to avoid overwhelming the user with unnecessary information.

--- Note Kasten
-Recommendation: Use for example first name and last name to allow users to easily distinguish their own from those of family members during a verification, making it easier to select the appropriate credential.
+Recommendation: Use for example first name and last name to allow users to easily distinguish their own from those of family members during a verification, making it easier to select the appropriate credential.{: .notice--info}

 ## Fallback Versions